Casey Commission and CHC: What Reform Means for Families

 A less family-friendly direction — but plausible given fiscal pressures — would formally narrow CHC to the most acute cases and invest the savings in a better-funded social care system.
 Families in the middle ground would receive improved means-tested care, but not free at the point of use.
 This would represent a significant shift in the implicit promise CHC makes.

 The 4.4% uplift to the Better Care Fund NHS minimum contribution for 2026-27 (GOV.UK, February 2026) is a small indicator of direction: incremental investment in the joint health/care budget, not structural reform.
+2026-27 is also the first year of the reformed Better Care Fund, under which ICBs and councils must now align spending through shared "Neighbourhood Health Plans" — a model that pushes CHC decisions even closer to local financial trade-offs between NHS and council budgets.
 The Commission may push for something bolder, but it will be operating within tight public spending constraints.

 What Should Families Do Right Now?